-Q. I love putting feta cheese on salads, but I don’t use enough of it or eat it frequently enough to use up a whole package.
+Q. Summer is coming, i’s time for making some great salads !
+I just love putting feta cheese on salads, but I don’t use enough of it or eat it frequently enough to use up a whole package.
 I find that once opened, feta cheese doesn’t tend to last very long in the fridge, unlike some other types of cheese.
 I find that I’m always throwing some away.
 As it’s quite expensive, I would like to avoid throwing it out.
 Can you freeze feta cheese?

 How to freeze Feta?

 To freeze feta cheese, remove it from the water it is packaged in.
 Pat lightly with a paper towel, but don’t worry about drying it too much.
 If you don’t plan to use all of the cheese at once time, consider cutting it into smaller blocks and wrapping the blocks individually.
 Double wrap each block of the cheese in plastic wrap to avoid freezer burn.
 Place the cheese in a freezer bag and remove the air from the bag.
 Seal, then label and date the bag and place in the freezer.